 How do I get started?

-Depending on the county you live in, you can sign up online through the Howard County Parks & Recreation Web site, or in Montgomery County by using their Montgomery County Rec Web site, or in PG County by using SmartLink at any county community center.
+Depending on the county you live in, you can sign up online through the Howard County Parks & Recreation web site, or in Montgomery County by using the Active Montgomery web site, or in PG County by using SmartLink.

 Just show up on your first night in comfortable clothing that you can work out in and we'll help you with the rest.